RaulPPelaez/UAMMD/docs/QuickStart.rst

 UAMMD as a library
 ---------------------------------

 Go to the examples/uammd_as_a_library folder.
-You will find some copy-pastable codes that you an use to accelerate your existing code, such as a GPU neighbour list or a way to expose any UAMMD module to python.
+You will find some copy-pastable codes that you can use to accelerate your existing code, such as a GPU neighbour list or a way to expose any UAMMD module to python.

 Extending or adapting UAMMD
 ----------------------------------